Hi! I'm Sean.

 This is one of the most interesting projects I've worked on — the client was undertaking research into a new kind of x-ray scanning for baggage security checks, and the brief for Extel was to further develop this prototype.
 The system uses an array of detector cards with FPGAs, which perform initial processing, before sending the data for collation and presentation by an application on a Linux PC.

-My role on this project was to develop C++ code for a Qt-based desktop Linux application, which received the data from the detector cards over a TCP stream and assemebled it into an image to be displayed on the monitor.
+My role on this project was to develop C++ code for a Qt-based desktop Linux application, which received the data from the detector cards over a TCP stream and assembled it into an image to be displayed on the monitor.

 WiLED is one of my personal projects.
 Initially aiming to build a simple dimmable LED lamp, I've subsequently expanded my plans to include Wi-Fi and BLE connections.
 In its current state, the WiLED design retrofits onto an IKEA Hektar lamp stand, transforming a relatively cheap and simple lamp into a smart IoT device.